Oldbobb1/NameCompatibilityCheck/README.md

 2. Open the project in Xcode.
 3. Build and run the app on the iOS simulator or a physical device.

-## Future Improvements

-- Add more features and functionalities.
-- Improve the UI/UX design.
-- Refactor code for better readability and maintenance.